About the client

 Mobile technology and digital mapping software have been soaring in popularity among outdoor adventurers due to the capabilities it offers improved safety, terrain awareness, and the ability to share experiences.
 Understanding this, our client wanted to take their existing high-resolution 3d mapping solutions to a new level.
 When they came to Intellias, their solution was confined to the boundaries of 30 mountain resorts, but our client wanted to go beyond 100.
 They also planned to offer global map data coverage that would bring more opportunities and freedom to users.

 The challenge of this project lay in completely redesigning the 3D map data processing pipeline.
 Our client needed to automate and speed up map compilation and rendering to handle ever-increasing data volumes.
-Lacking in-house expertise in architecture at such a scale, they approached Intellias for architectural consulting and supervision because of our experience delivering complex navigation solutions and mapping services for the automotive sector.
+Lacking in-house expertise in architecture at such a scale, they approached Intellias for architectural consulting and supervision because of our experience delivering complex navigation solutions and mapping services for the location-based solutions.

 Intellias developed the solution

 We began from our client’s vision of the new data processing pipeline for their outdoor adventure map platform.
 It was crucial for us to get a thorough view of present and future data processing and compilation needs.
-Over a series of brainstorming workshops, our architects looked deeply into questions of versioning, tile normalization, pipeline orchestration, Amazon Web Services setup, performance capabilities, and constraints.
+Over a series of brainstorming workshops on mapping software solutions, our architects looked deeply into questions of versioning, tile normalization, pipeline orchestration, Amazon Web Services setup, performance capabilities, and constraints.